gopro/ngfx/README.md

 `cmake.exe --build *build_folder*`

-Alternatively, can build from IDE
+Alternatively, you can build from an IDE.

 We provide a helper script to build